spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 </InfoBox>

-An version of this pack is available, Spectro Kubernetes Dashboard, which requires no configuration when used with the default settings.
+A user-friendly version of this pack is available, Spectro Kubernetes Dashboard, which requires minimal configurations when used with the default settings.
 To learn more, check out [Spectro Kubernetes Dashboard](/integrations/spectro-k8s-dashboard).

 <br />